signintech/gopdf/README.md

 ```

-### Create placehold.
+### Placeholder.
 We use this placehold as the position.
 Then the text can be fill in later.
-USe case: when we want to print the total number of pages in every page of pdf, but we don't know until we render every page of the pdf.
+Use case: when we want to print the total number of pages in every page of pdf, but we don't know until we render every page of the pdf.

 There are 2 related functions: